nilomr/pykanto/docs/contents/hpc.md

 desktop 8-core machine; a dataset with over half a million (556.472) units takes ~132 seconds on a standard 48-core compute node.

-`pykanto` works in any (well, hopefully!) personal machine, but for most real-world applications you will probably want to run it on a compute cluster.
-This can be a daunting task, so I have packaged some tools that should make it a little bit easier—at least they do for me!
+`pykanto` works in average desktop machines, but for most real-world applications you will probably want to use it on a compute cluster.
+This can be a daunting task for the uninitiated, so I have packaged some tools that should make it a little bit easier—at least they do for me!